Brookelyn/drinks/README.md

 ## Getting up and running

+First clone the project to your local machine.

-In the src folder, first run:
+Then, in the src folder, run:

 ### `json-server -p 8080 db.json`